Problems after installing Internet Explorer 11

 Open Internet Explorer for the desktop, click the Tools menu, and then click Internet Options.

 If the Use software rendering instead of GPU rendering option is greyed out, it means that your current video card or video driver doesn't support GPU hardware acceleration.
-For more information, see Is Internet Explorer slow?
-5 things to try.
+For more information, see Windows 10 Support.

 Adaptive streaming and DRM playback don’t work with Windows Server 2012 R2